nopnop2002/esp-idf-lsm303dlhc/README.md

 LSM303DLHC is a 6DoF IMU.
 Usually 6Dof IMU has accelerometer and gyroscope, but this IMU has accelerometer and magnetometer.

 Using the data we get from accelerometer and magnetometer we can estimate the Euler angles.
 Euler angles are roll, pitch and yaw.
 It's very intuitive and easy to understand.
 ![a-Pitch-yaw-and-roll-angles-of-an-aircraft-with-body-orientation-O-u-v-original](https://user-images.githubusercontent.com/6020549/226072914-a7f923fc-eb6e-4d19-b2ff-8c9f2749ee6f.jpg)

 First, calibrate the compass and find the shift value for each axis.
+As you can see, the X and Y axes are quite off-center.
 ![calibrate-11](https://user-images.githubusercontent.com/6020549/226539283-9e53225e-7e95-4a0a-891b-8f487ffbd782.jpg)

 Then use the accelerometer and magnetometer to find the Euler angle.